 Flex is a weatherproof indoor/outdoor camera with an IP rating of 65.
 It works in temperatures between 4° and 113°F, rain or shine.

 Flex is designed in the shape of a capsule.
 It's 4.35 inches tall and 1.9 inches in diameter.
-The lens is located on the upper part of its IR-transparent faceplate, while the lower half holds its microphone, motion sensor, and a ring of LED lights.
+The lens is located on the upper part of its IR-transparent faceplate, while the lower half holds its microphone, speaker, motion sensor, and a ring of LED lights.
 At the back of the camera, you will find the charging port and a reset button.
-Flex also has a speaker though two-way audio is not yet available.

 One of Flex's best features is easy installation.
 It ships with a magnetic swivel base that can stand on any flat surface or mount to walls.
 It holds Flex using a strong magnet, which also allows you to twist the device in any direction.
 There are also four other mounts (sold separately) designed for specific installation applications.